reepc/2023-ML-Spring-HW/README.md

 Here's the HW in NTU 2023 Machine Learning Course by Prof. Hung-yi Lee.
-Doing by a senior high school student so the predictions of test data which are create by the model here may not be good.
+Doing by a senior high school student, so the predictions of test data which are produced by the models here may not be good.
 But all passed medium baseline.